Gathurst railway station

 Gathurst railway station is a two-platform railway station on the outskirts of the Metropolitan Borough of Wigan, Greater Manchester, England.
 The station is on the Southport line 2+3/4 mi north west of Wigan Wallgate station.
-The station also serves the nearby village of Shevington, indeed until 1973 (see British Rail Timetable of 1972) was named Gathurst for Shevington.
 It is currently operated by Northern Trains.

 The main stone-built station building survives adjacent to the Wigan-bound platform, but is now in use for non-railway purposes (as a public house), modest shelters now being provided on both platforms for rail travellers.

 History

-The station was built by the Manchester and Southport Railway and opened on 9 April 1855, and from January 1885 was part of the Lancashire and Yorkshire Railway (L&YR).
-The main stone-built station building (no longer in use) was built during this time, in the standard L&YR style.
+The station opened on 9 April 1855 when the Lancashire and Yorkshire Railway (L&YR) opened the line from Wigan Wallgate to Southport London Street, the line and station had been planned, authorised and construction started by the Manchester and Southport Railway before it was acquired by the L&YR on 3 July 1854.
+The main stone-built station building (no longer in use) was built during this time, in the standard L&YR style which had been described as "solid, substantial, well built of stone in the Elizabethan style, neat without undue ornament".

+The station was renamed Gathurst for Shevington around 1934 and then back to Gathurst on 5 May 1975.

 The L&YR amalgamated with the London and North Western Railway on 1 January 1922 and in turn was grouped into the London, Midland and Scottish Railway (LMS) in 1923.
 Nationalisation followed in 1948.
 When Sectorisation was introduced in the 1980s, the station was served by Regional Railways until the privatisation of British Rail.
 The goods yard served as an exchange with the ICI Nobels Roburite Works narrow gauge railway.

 Facilities

-The station is unmanned and has no ticket machine, so all tickets must be bought prior to travel or on the train.
+The station is unstaffed and has no ticket machine, so all tickets must be bought prior to travel or on the train.
 Train running information can be obtained by phone and timetable posters.
 There is step-free access to both platforms.